faridsolgi/Mvp-News-App/README.md

 ## License

-This project is licensed under the farid solgi License - see the LICENSE.md file for details
+This project is licensed under the open source License